 Since the study depends on the voluntary participation of participants, every effort must be made to make the entire procedure as easy and painless as possible for them.
 The technicians must remain calm and project an attitude of competence even when faced with the most nervous or inquiring participant.
 The best way to achieve this is for the technicians to be thoroughly knowledgeable about all aspects of the procedures.
-The JHS involves the collection of 30-40 mL of blood from each participant.
+The JHS involves the collection of 20-30 mL of blood from each participant.
 Three or four tubes of blood are collected.
-The fourth tube (CPT) will be collected from all participants who did NOT have that tube collected at visit 1.
 Any participant who is concerned about the volume of blood should be reassured that the total amount of blood drawn is only about two ounces, although it may look like more.
-The technician may also assure participants that they donate 11 times as much blood (450 mL) when they donate a pint of blood.
+The technician may also assure participants that they donate 15 times as much blood (450 mL) when they donate a pint of blood.
 Participants will also be asked to provide a random urine specimen during their visit.
 The technicians and the clerk should be wearing a clean laboratory coat.